Translate

 But what if a person was born into this situation?
 I have met people recently who are in this exact situation, and to be clear these are bright people, but they seem lost.
 These are adults in the ranges of 27 to their early 30s, who at the slightest problem will blow it out of proportion and are unable to conceive of the way to begin to address the issue.
 They just don't know where to start.
 They have no faith in themselves and there is a tendency to panic immediately.
 With all the free time available to them instead of taking advantage of the multitude of opportunities out in the real world they have become reclusive and overthink everything.
 I find myself saying to people in this situation:.
 "Just start.
 Don't try to be perfect in your analysis of the issue.
 Just begin with what you think might work.
 If it doesn't, try a different approach."

 Human beings I fervently believe, need legitimate challenges and problems.
 To be clear, this is not a negative.
 By overcoming and going through the process of understanding what works for oneself the person inevitably grows.
 For this to work however, one must have some procedure for dissecting and understanding parts of the issue.
 This comes usually early in life dealing with small problems and slowly over time tackling bigger ones.
-If it all occurs at the correct time the individual is not even aware they are learning the skills to coping with life's "curveballs".
-People who learn these lessons later in life tend to be very resistant because it does take effort and getting used to coming out of one's comfort zone.
+If it all occurs at the correct time the individual is not even aware they are learning the skills to cope with life's "curve balls".
+People who have to learn these lessons later in life tend to be very resistant because it does take effort and getting used to coming out of one's comfort zone.
 To some degree everyone has to learn to be somewhat comfortable with being uncomfortable.
 That is not adverse to challenge.
 While I was thinking about this the simple statement in the poster below occurred to me "To Benefit From Challenge, Is The Meaning of Life."...

 Image of the poster.
 Simple Mexican-style embroidery depicting flowers make up the frame.
 With the words--two benefit from challenge, is the meaning of life -- written in white Century751 No2 BT 71.4 font.
 Against a shaded would background which is weathered along the edges.
 The needlepoint is made up of slightly faded colours, red, green against a very light yellow.
 Almost off-white.